BillFarber/oauth2-server-template/README.md

 # Test the complete authorization code flow (manual)
 ./examples/test-oauth-flow.sh
 ```
-This requires you to manually copy the authorization code from the browser.
+This requires you to manually copy the authorization code from the browser. **Note:** You need a server running on port 5555 to receive the OAuth callback, or you'll get a "connection refused" error (you can still copy the authorization code from the failed redirect URL).

 **Option 3: Client Credentials Flow**
 ```bash